 We have a strict honest reviews policy.
 To fund our research and testing, this post contains affiliate ad links.

 Wix is a hugely popular solution for building your own website or online store.
-But it comes in many flavors, and it can be hard to work out which pricing plan is right for your needs — or spot the hidden costs.
-So, in this Wix pricing guide we’re going to break each plan down and help you pick the one that’s right for you.
+But it comes in several flavors, and it can be hard to work out which pricing plan is right for you.
+So, in this Wix pricing guide we’re going to break each plan down, highlight the pros and cons of each, and highlight hidden costs…

-The ‘Website’ plans are best used for creating personal websites and brochure sites — i.e., where displaying information, rather than selling items online, is the key priority.
+It can be used to create a wide variety of personal websites and brochure sites — i.e., where displaying information, rather than selling items online, is the key priority.
 Blogs, portfolios, websites for local organizations — that sort of thing.

-Within each category, you’ll find a range of different plans, each with different features.
+As we’ll see, Wix offers a range of plans, each with different features.
 I’ll look at these in turn in just a moment, but before that, it’s worth pointing out the core Wix features that you’ll find on any plan.

 Core Wix features